 What is the purpose of the "Valve Type" field in the properties of a TCV?
 When is this used and what are the assumptions behind it?
 Do I need to use this dropdown field when I need to model a Globe, Butterfly, Gate, Ball or Needle valve?

-The selection made from the "Valve Type" field for a TCV (butterfly, globe, etc) allows the program to relate "relative closure" (%) in a pattern to an internally used discharge coefficient to represent the loss through the valve for that position, based on the entered "fully open discharge coefficient".
+The selection made from the "Valve Type" field for a TCV (butterfly, globe, etc) allows the program to relate "relative closure" (%) in a pattern to an internally used discharge coefficient (Cv) to represent the loss through the valve for that position, based on the entered "fully open discharge coefficient".
 So, this enables you to accurately model the closure characteristics.
+For more on what the "discharge coefficient" represents, see: What is the "Discharge Coefficient"?

 The "User defined" option enables you to model any type of valve, which is useful if your valve type is not one of the other default options, or if the closure characteristics are different.
 Some examples of when you might use the User Defined option are: Plug valves, Diaphragm Valves, Pinch Valves, Iris valves.